 Aside from meals, Thais are renowned “snackers”.
 It is easy to pick up a quick but delicious snack for mere pennies along the roadside or at marketplaces in Thailand.
 Popular snacks consist of spring rolls, chicken or beef satay, raw vegetables with a spicy dip, soups, salads, and sweets.

 The formal presentation of food is another important aspect of Thai culture.
 Developed primarily in the palace to please the King of Siam, Thai food presentation is among the most exquisite in the world.
 Serving platters are decorated with all variety of carved vegetables and fruits into flowers and other pieces of beauty.
 Palace-style stir-fries include elegantly carved vegetables within the dish itself.
-For such artwork, Thai chefs use a simple paring knife and ice water (the ice water prevents discoloration of the vegetables as they cut them).
+For such artwork, Thai chefs use a simple paring knife and ice water.

 Thai Cutlery & Eating Style

 Although the Chinese brought chopsticks to Thailand long ago, most Thais prefer to use Western cutlery, though in their own special way.
 Thai cutlery generally consists of a fork and large spoon.
 The spoon is held in the right hand and used in place of a knife.